Authentic Lessons for 21st Century Learning

 Extend

-Display slide 21 and introduce the students to the Chebyshev polynomials and the effects these polynomials have on music when they are added and subtracted.
+Display slide 24 and briefly introduce the students to the Chebyshev polynomials.
+Chebyshev polynomials are a special set of polynomials named after Pafnuty Chebyshev, a Russian mathematician.
+Share that these polynomials have an effect on music when they are added and subtracted.

-Once the video ends, divide students into groups of no more than four using the method you prefer.
-Display slide 23 then give each student a copy of the attached Polynomials and Sound handout.
+Once the video ends, divide students into groups of no more than four.
+Display slide 26 and give each student a copy of the attached Polynomials and Sound handout.
 Have groups simplify the four expressions on their handout.
 Each expression is a sum or difference of Chebyshev polynomials.
+Encourage students to show their work on a piece of notebook paper and then record their simplified expression on their handout.

-Show slide 26 and direct students to navigate to the Polynomials and Sound website on their devices.
-As a class, use slides 26–28 to walk through the steps of entering the T8(x) Chebyshev polynomial into the web tool.
+Once students have simplified the four expressions on their handout, direct their attention to the “Web Tool” section of the handout where they have the steps for using the web tool to now hear their polynomials.
+Have students navigate to k20center.ou.edu/e-learning/polynomials-sound/ with their devices.
+Transition through slides 31–33 to walk through the steps of entering the T8(x) Chebyshev polynomial into the web tool.
 Adjusting the slider to the far right turns on the noeffect and effect volumes, while adjusting the slider to the far left turns off the noeffect and effect volumes.
-Have students think about how to enter negative coefficients and constants, which are the guiding questions on slide 27.
+Have students think about how to enter negative coefficients and constants, which are the guiding questions on slide 32.
 Try to ask prompting questions instead of directly telling them how to enter this information.

-If students need additional practice using the web tool, move to slide 30 and have students try to enter the T5(x) Chebyshev polynomial into the web tool.
-Otherwise, skip slide 30.
+If students need additional practice using the web tool, move to slide 35 and have students try to enter the T5(x) Chebyshev polynomial into the web tool.
+Otherwise, skip this slide.
 Students can use the back of their handout for quick reference regarding how to use the web tool.

-Again, once you are hearing a unified sound in the room, indicating that students are understanding how to use the web tool, show slide 31.
-Now is an excellent time to use headphones if students haven’t been already.
+Again, once you are hearing a unified sound in the room for the T5(x) Chebyshev polynomial, indicating that students are understanding how to use the web tool, show slide 36.
+Now is an excellent time to use earbuds if students have not been already.
 Direct students to now individually enter the results from their handout and listen for the changes in sound.

-Navigate to slide 32.
-Hold a quick class discussion and have a couple of students share their answers about how they describe the change of their sound.
+Display slide 37.
+Hold a quick class discussion and have a couple of students share their answers about how they would describe the change of their sound.
 Use the following questions to help with sharing out for one subtraction and one addition problem:

 • How are the sounds different?